Mules span a wide range of styles between dressed up and casual. They can become a stylish, versatile and practical work horse of your shoe wardrobe.

 In the early 17th century, they were in fashion as boudoir shoes in Europe.
 At that time, men also wore them at home.
 In the late 1880s, they became popular for English men as a standard shoes.
 The design called the Albert was the Must-have.

 Today, it is acceptable tp don mules outside.
 They are a favorite for frequent flyers as mules can be slipped off and on fast when going thru security at the airport.

 Perceptions May Influence Your Fashion

-The first big mules trend was in the 60s.
-But it was very private, and I was still a little girl.
-However, that trend set or coined (?) my opinion regarding mules.
-Mules became a big trend the second time around in my lifetime in the 90s.
+The first big mules trend I can remember was in the 1960s.
+But it was very private trend.
+They served as sexy, frilly, pretty shoes, women would wear in their bedroom in combination with intimates wear or a negligee.
+Thus, for the little Nicole, mules created the association of red light district work attire.
+Mules became a big trend the second time around in my lifetime in the 1990s.
 Mules are a big trend right now.

 I explained to her as politely as I could that in West Germany, it was considered unprofessional to wear mules to work.
 There mules were considered to be sexy house shoes not to be worn outside.
 She laughed out loudly and said that in East Germany, it was totally ok to wear them at work.
 We then discussed how being separated for 40 years caused such a different culture and/or opinion about a type of shoes – not to mention other clothing items, habits and preferences.